cacttus/BR2/project/tasks.md

 		- [ ] Fixed the squashed UI image problems.
 			- [ ] Fix SQUASHED text rendering.
 Text must be rendered at the same w/h ratio no matter window size.
 	- [ ] DrawDeferred for Scene is a problem.
 We are using the SG to draw the children, yet the RenderBucket is the main drawing list.
 So we are drawing twice.
-	- [ ] Fix shadows & Lights.
-		* Instead of LightManager->SetupLights (using RenderBucket) maybe it would be easier to cull lights through the scenegraph, and call setup routines when we update() the light node.

-		** ** Essentially LightManager can go away, and we just use it to store static light buffer data I.E it is just a buffer used to store lights essentially, not even validating its own class, as it can just be part of the RenderPipe.

 	- [ ] Fix Scene draw..() methods by removing the loop over RenderBucket
 	- [ ] remove PhysicsWorld CULL, and perhaps the RenderBucket collection code and use something like SceneNode::_bCulled to signal that a node was culled.